 12mm Chain

-I tested all three chain sizes during this review but found the 12mm or 1/2″ version with a Viro shrouded lock to be the most ideal and theft-resistant set up for protecting bikes.
-You can purchase any of the chains by the foot or as a kit with a lock (2-20 foot lengths) from various rigging supply companies on the internet.
-Though they aren’t cheap, especially the 12mm model, they are well worth the investment to protect your precious and pricey bikes against theft opportunists.
-You can also get nylon chafe sleeve to protect things from the chain, though I ended up cutting an old innertube to keep my bike and rack from getting banged up.
+During this review, I tested all three chain sizes but found the 12mm or 1/2″ version with a Viro shrouded lock the most ideal and theft-resistant setup for protecting bikes.
+You can purchase any chains by foot or as a kit with a lock (2-20 foot lengths) from various rigging supply companies on the internet.
+Though they aren’t cheap, especially the 12mm model, they are worth the investment to protect your precious, pricey bikes against theft opportunists.
+You can also get a nylon chafe sleeve to protect things from the chain, though I cut an old innertube to keep my bike and rack from getting banged up.

-Be forewarned, the 12mm is a massive brute, and a 6-foot chain weighs around 20 pounds and its not something you’d want to throw around your waist.
-On the other hand, those qualities, toughness, heft, and difficulty to cut, making it ideal as a high-security chain to lock your bike at home, the garage, and on your vehicles bike rack.
+Be forewarned, the 12mm is a massive brute, and a 6-foot chain weighs around 20 pounds, and it’s not something you’d want to throw around your waist.
+On the other hand, toughness, heft, and difficulty to cut make it ideal as a high-security chain to lock your bike at home, in the garage, and on your vehicle’s bike rack.

 Viro Locks